 When organizations start to think about modernizing ERP, they are investing in the future.
 Modernization may require external assistance and certainly a more thoughtful approach to transformation, strategy, and implementation.

-Deployment models must be considered, along with the move itself and its structure, such as a system conversion or a new implementation, or a combination of both.
+Deployment models must be considered, along with the move itself.
+One must ascertain structural requirements and recognize whether a system conversion or a new implementation or a combination of both is needed.
 Clients must also take data migration and business process mapping into account.

 Migrating from one or multiple ERP systems to a new system requires many steps that, if not done correctly, can result in a failed ERP implementation.
 The right services and technology migration model enable a streamlined, fast, and efficient performance.
 As mentioned, migration to a new ERP system is not easy.
 The entire process can take months or even years.
 Selecting the right approach and type of migration is a crucial decision point.
 Companies that want to transform their businesses digitally must thoroughly understand the processes, which often require an external solutions provider.